MoodRing

 moodR v.01 alpha

 Further work will perfect the algortihm to increase accuracy, and allow capture and detection under a wide variety of environmental factors.
-Inherrent in this project is the need to make a varied graduated scale of certian emotions, such as anger and happiness.
-This would allow for users to be able to communicate varying levels of their moods to those in their rings.
+Inherrent in this project is the need to make use of a varied graduated scale of certian emotions, such as anger and happiness, as defined by Eckman, et al. This would allow for users to be able to communicate varying levels of their moods to those in their rings.

 1. Viola, P., & Jones, M. (2001).
 Robust real-time object detection.
 Paper presented at the Second International Workshop on Theories of Visual Modelling Learning, Computing, and Sampling